Follow this travel guide to find the best things to do in Rome, Italy.

 The Jewish Ghetto, full of distinct charms, forms a small area between Campo de’ Fiori and Piazza Venezia.
 From the Renaissance until the nineteenth century, its gates were locked after sunset.
 Today it remains the center of Jewish life, cuisine, and culture.
 Roman Jewish kosher food is unique to the neighborhood.
-The well-loved restaurants Piperno and Ristorante Al Pompiere are undoubtedly the best places to get carciofi alla giudia (Jewish artichokes), which are fried whole until golden and crispy.
+The well-loved restaurants Piperno and Ristorante Al Pompiere are undoubtedly the best places to sample the celebrated carciofi alla giudia (Jewish artichokes), which are fried whole until golden and crispy.
 While in the area, be sure also to visit the Pasticceria Boccione, a historic Jewish bakery famed for their traditional pastries, including the delicious ricotta and sour cherry pie and pizza ebraica, a sweet bun studded with raisins, nuts, and candied fruit.

 Indulge in La Cucina Romana

 To try these dishes in a typical no-frills Roman trattoria, head to Da Enzo al 29 in Trastevere.
 The line is worth the wait.
 Others of note include Armando al Pantheon, Emma, Flavio al Velavevodetto and local institution Roscioli.
 For fine dining with avant-garde takes on Rome’s traditional dishes, go to the Michelin-starred Ristorante All’Oro.

 Related: What to Eat in Rome